muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

 decoration from font.we can use decoration from font, it will give us the decoration from the font itself.

 Lec 12.
-Background in Tailwind CSS
+Background in Tailwind CSS bg-gradient-to-r from-blue-600 to to-red-500. items-center and justify-center are used for centering using flex. if we used Background, we can use bg-contain. bg-no-repeat. bg-repeat-x, bg-repeat-y. bg-center.bg-left-bottom. bg-scroll, bg-fixed, bg-scroll.